-- Departs Carrollton Station to St. Charles Avenue to Canal Street, return to Carrollton Station
+- Departs Carrollton Station to St. Charles Avenue to Canal Street, and return to Carrollton Station

 - 1 hour

-Charters start at $1,000 per trip and that price can vary depending on the requested itinerary.
+Expect to pay at least $1,000 per trip, and that price can vary depending on the requested itinerary.
 Each time a streetcar leaves the station counts as an individual charter.
 For example, a charter to a destination with a pickup later in the day with a return trip to a second destination would be two charters.

 You can choose your own pick-up and drop-off locations along the route.
 So, if you are booking a charter for a wedding, you may choose to have a streetcar pickup your guests at the hotel and take them to the church.

 If you choose to charter the streetcar for a portion of the streetcar line and not the entire line, that can be done; however, the price remains the same.
 Also, the streetcar can only pick up and drop off at two points.
 There will be no stops or pickups or drop-offs along the way.